 What is tuberous sclerosis?

-Tuberous sclerosis or tuberous sclerosis complex is a genetic disorder that is characterised by hamartomas in many organs, but particularly the skin, brain, eye, kidney and heart.
+Tuberous sclerosis or tuberous sclerosis complex (TSC) is a genetic disorder that is characterised by hamartomas in many organs, but particularly the skin, brain, eye, kidney and heart.
 Hamartomas are non-cancerous malformations composed of overgrowth of the cells and tissues that normally occur in the affected area and include naevi (birthmarks).
-It is also known as epiloia.
+Tuberous sclerosis is also known as epiloia.

 Skin lesions, epileptic seizures and developmental delay/behavioural problems are the main features of tuberous sclerosis complex.
 However, individuals with the condition may be affected in many different ways and with differing degrees of severity.
 Some patients may have very few or no symptoms at all, whilst others may be severely affected with a multitude of symptoms.